dxn-9/RustyCraft/README.md

 ## Configuration

-Most of the configuration for the generation is done through constants in world.rs file.
+Most of the configurations are done through constants in world.rs file.